GaretJax/pop-analysis-suite/docs/advanced/command-subsystem.rst

-The example illustrated above covers the basics of creating a new subcommand for the ``pas`` command line utility, but some more techniques allows to achieve an higher degree of flexibility, naming :ref:`recursive subcommands` and :ref:`external directory scanning`.
+The example illustrated above covers the basics of creating a new subcommand for the ``pas`` command line utility, but some more techniques allows to achieve an higher degree of flexibility, namely :ref:`recursive subcommands` and :ref:`external directory scanning`.